Guilt is an unhappy feeling as you believe you have done something wrong that goes against your values, beliefs or

 Feeling guilty about walking away from a toxic person because all they do is bring you down?

-Learn to stop feeling guilty now, guilt only eats into your present from your past.
-You’re a good person that has done your best and at that time with good intentions, in challenging, horrendous circumstances, it’s ok.
+Learn to stop feeling guilty now.
+Guilt only eats into your present from your past.
+You’re a genuine person that has done your best and at that time with good intentions, in challenging, horrendous circumstances, it’s ok.

-You end up finding and making excuses to stop you from doing what you need to do and actually take control and solve the problem, and one of the worst things about excuses are within our thoughts.
+You end up finding and making excuses to stop you from doing what you need to do and actually take control and solve the problem, and one of the worst things about excuses is within our thoughts.
 They are incredibly valid.

 One of the worst things about excuses is within our minds.
 They are extremely valid.